Paul Shackerley: Ordained ministry

-Shackerley was ordained at St Paul's Cathedral and served his title parish as the curate of All Souls' Harlesden, London, from 1993 to 1996 and then became vicar of All Saints with St Michael's Parish Church, Chelmsford, from 1996 to 2002.
+Shackerley was made deacon at Petertide 1993 (27 June) by David Hope, Bishop of London, at St Paul's Cathedral; and ordained priest the next Petertide (2 July 1994) by Graham Dow, Bishop of Willesden, at St Mary's Church, Ealing.
+He served his title parish as the curate of All Souls' Harlesden, London, from 1993 to 1996 and then became vicar of All Saints with St Michael's Parish Church, Chelmsford, from 1996 to 2002.
 From 2002 he was a canon residentiary and the vice-dean of Sheffield Cathedral and chair of the Cathedral Archer Project.
 From 2010 to 2014 he was the vicar of Doncaster Minster before taking up the post of Dean of Brecon on 13 September 2014.
 He is currently Chair of the Church in Wales Provincial Discernment Panel.